LauraBrogan/pands-project-2019/README.md

 + I plotted a scatter diagram to look at the petal lengths of the three Iris species, from this it is easy to see that the setosa has the smallest petal length and the virginica has the longest petal length and that there is not a huge difference between the petal lengths of the virginica and the versicolor.

 + Through summarising the data in the data set, I could look at the mean, standard deviation, min, 25%, 50%, 70% and max of all species based on the sepal_lenth, sepal_width, petal_length and petal_width.
-We can see there is a huge range in the size of the Sepal Length and Petal Length 3.3cm in the difference.
+We can see there is a huge range in the size of the Sepal Length and Petal Length 3.3 in the difference.

 + From the boxplot chart analysis, we can see there are clear differences in the size of the Sepal Length, among the different species.
+The box plot is a visual aid which allows us clearly see and make comparasions.

 ## What the Iris's Actually look like
 These are images of the Iris Flowers for which the data set was created.